alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

     - Search for `Global Administrator`
     - Check `Global Administrator`
     - Click the `Select` button
-- Set their usage location to the country you used when creating the Safe Haven Azure AD
+- Set their usage location to the country you used when creating the Safe Haven Microsoft Entra ID
 - Leave all other fields empty, including First name and Last name
 - Click `Create`